 In the meantime I will be scouring Wikimedia Commons to find any items that might help make the articles a little less monochromatic, though the recent move by Getty Images to allow for the embedding of images has been of major benefit.
 The downside is that you cannot cut and chop the image to fit clearly into the article, but this is a small price to pay for making the site more visually appealing.

-Should any standard image on this website be in breach of copyright by any agency that does not apply United States, I would request that a simple cease and desist order be issued – at which the offending image will be immediately removed.
-Alternatively, I would be more than happy to provide links back to the original source or to use a watermarked image instead.
+Should any standard image on this website be in breach of copyright by any agency that does not apply United States law, I would request that a simple cease and desist order be issued – at which the offending image will be immediately removed.
+Alternatively, I will be more than happy to provide links back to the original source or to use a watermarked image instead.
 It’s all about having a civilised dialogue rather than resorting to factory-produced letters or extreme litigious behaviour.

 Yes, there are many agencies out there that are unreasonable: the sort who would chase an elderly lady for using a stock photo of a cat or hound a teenage girl for a thumbnail-sized image of their favourite actor or pop star.
 But by the same token there are many others out there that thankfully choose to exercise legal restraint and – I’ll say it again – simple common sense.

 With regard to my own images, third parties are free to use large versions – all you need to do is not pass anything off as your own.
 If you want to ask permission, great: if you are not going to use the image for anything suspect there’s never going to be an issue.
 That said, only football geeks would want to use this sort of stuff anyway so I am not expecting my photographs of the 1988 “Flag” Trikot to make their way around to every corner of the Web anytime soon.